BIDS/repro-case-studies/case-studies/rpoldrack.md

 ## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?

-- Human subjects issues and concerns about scooping are often raised here, but I think these are red herrings.
-- The primary pitfall is that reproducible research practices make it harder to obtain splashy findings that get high-profile publications.
+Human subjects issues and concerns about scooping are often raised here, but I think these are red herrings.
+The primary pitfall is that reproducible research practices make it harder to obtain splashy findings that get high-profile publications.

 ## What do you view as the major incentives for doing reproducible research?

-- trust in one's research
+Increasing trust in one's research.

 ## Are there any best practices that you'd recommend for researchers in your field?

-- version control
+Using version control software, and open sharing of data.
-- data sharing